Karyum/Create-Karyum-App-npm/README.md

 > Don't forget to star the repo :star: and issues are welcomed!

-> 3.3.3 Deleted local repo after it was clone, Fixed missing module bug.
+> 3.3.3 Deleted local repo after it was cloned, Fixed missing module bug.

 _This is a super basic React setup with bunch of technologies that are widely used with it. for example: Webpack (production & dev config), Express.js backend, styled-components for CSS and ESLint._